Lack of large-angle TT correlations persists in WMAP and Planck: Temperature two-point angular correlation function

 Note that it is common to just refer to $\Ccorr(\theta)$ as a single quantity covering both the full- and cut-sky cases.
-It should be remembered that whenever a cut-sky $\Ccorr(\theta)$ is discussed it is defined as in Eq.~(\ref{eq:Ctheta-cut-sky}) and it may be expanded in a Legendre series using the pseudo-$\Cl$ as in Eq.~(\ref{eq:Ctheta-cut-sky-expansion}).
+It should be remembered that whenever a cut-sky $\Ccorr(\theta)$ is discussed it is defined as in Eq.~(\ref{eq:Ctheta-cut-sky}) and it may be expanded in a Legendre series using the cut-sky $\Cl$ as in Eq.~(\ref{eq:Ctheta-cut-sky-expansion}).

+For a statistically isotropic universe the ensemble average of the pseudo-$\Cl$~(\ref{eq:Cl-cut-sky}) is related to the ensemble average of $\pseudoClest$ through a mode coupling matrix \citep{Hauser1973} and $\pseudoClest$ provides an unbiased estimator of the theoretical (full-sky) angular power spectrum~(\ref{eq:Cl-full-sky}).
+Lacking statistical isotropy or some other model the cut-sky angular power spectrum, $\pseudoClest$, can still be related to the pseudo-$\Cl$ through the same mode coupling matrix (see \citealt{Pontzen2010} for a proof of this result) however the utility of the $\pseudoCl$ or $\pseudoClest$ as estimators of the full-sky or theoretical angular power spectrum would be completely unknown in that case.

-It should also be noted that the discussion above, including the quantities defined and relationships derived, does \emph{not} rely on assumptions about the theory.
-It is only when quantities measured in our Universe are related to the properties of the ensemble predicted by the theory that assumptions such as Gaussianity and statistical isotropy become important and must be identified.
-For example, to construct an estimator of the theoretical two-point angular power spectrum from cut-sky observations -- either through the pseudo-$\Cl$ or a maximum likelihood technique -- extra assumptions that may not be true on large-angles or at low-$\ell$ are required.
+It should emphasized that the mathematical connection between cut-sky quantities, $\pseudoCcorr$ and $\pseudoClest$, and $\pseudoCl$ does \emph{not} rely on assumptions from a theory.
+However, when measured quantities are to be related to the properties of the ensemble predicted by a theory assumptions such as Gaussianity and statistical isotropy become important and must be identified.
+Thus, to construct an estimator of the theoretical angular power spectrum from cut-sky observations -- either through the pseudo-$\Cl$ or a maximum likelihood technique -- extra assumptions are required.
+These assumptions may not be valid on large-scales (or low-$\ell$) even if they work well on small-scales (or high-$\ell$).